Skip to main content

 Program Overview

-Applicants from across the country can apply to this Challenge.
-MeHI staff will evaluate applicants and select up to 20 companies as semi-finalists.
-Applications will be reviewed on the proposed solution’s uniqueness in the market, potential commercial viability and ability to support the goals of the Primary Care Innovation Challenge.
+Applicants from across the country could apply to this Challenge.
+MeHI staff selected 24 companies as semi-finalists based on their uniqueness in the market, potential commercial viability and ability to support the goals of the Primary Care Innovation Challenge.

 During this program, participants will also work with their sandbox matches to scope projects to test and validate their solutions to help bring them to market faster.
 MeHI will support participants in preparing detailed project plans outlining how the award funding would be used to complete the scoped sandbox project.

-The program will culminate in an in-person, judged competition in June 2026 where participants will pitch both their product and their proposed sandbox project.
+The program will culminate in an in-person, judged competition on June 3, 2026 where participants will pitch both their product and their proposed sandbox project.
 Expert judges will recommend four winners to MeHI.
 Each winner’s sandbox project will be completed by their sandbox partner with input and participation from the company.
 The projects are valued at $75,000 each, and the funding for each project will be paid directly to the Sandbox and must be used to cover the Sandbox partner’s fees.
-This level of funding can typically cover user experience testing, access to cutting-edge lab facilities and subject matter experts or a small unpaid pilot in a health care setting.
-No funding will be provided directly to the winners.

 Challenge Areas and Solutions Sought